dwarner91/Systems-Analyst-Portfolio/README.md

 The project includes current-state analysis, risk analysis, business and functional requirements, AS-IS and TO-BE process diagrams, proposed system architecture, and validation criteria.

+AI Disclosure: This project was developed with assistance from ChatGPT for brainstorming, drafting, review, and formatting.
+The project concept and real-world problem were identified by me, and I reviewed and approved all analysis, recommendations, and final content.
+I take full responsibility for the finished work.

 [View the full Systems Analysis Report](./Centralized_File_Search_System_Report.pdf)